tiglao/sunday-funday/journals/john_blanton.md

 8/22/23 In the am Leah was the driver and we all assisted in figuring out some aspects of the google api.
 After lunch I worked on the sign up modal and it works.
 The only issue I have is getting a link on the login modal.
 Right now it shows up white since its that way in the modal link.
 Tomorrow I will continue to troubleshoot this and move on to the dashboard.

 8/23/23 I got up early to try and figure out this login/signup links with no luck so far.
+I had to refactor the code and use props to pass the state of the modals.
+I got it to mostly work just some small issues with css cleaning up the code.
+Ellie merged her branch into main and it has some issues.
+I will help troubleshoot if needed.

+8/24/23 Before class I worked on the issue from yesterday with main not working after the merge.
+I took the repository back to the last know commit/merge.
+I finished the login/signup it has been merged into the main branch with no issues.
+I will start working on the user dashboard.
+Ellie is working on more backend database.
+Jean is working on the automated email from the invitation.
+Leah and Tasnia are working on the google maps api and integration it into the backend.